Cahul County (Romania): History

 At the end of the Crimean War, by the Treaty of Paris (1856), Southern Bessarabia was returned by the Russian Empire to Moldavia.
 Southern Bessarabia was administratively organized into 3 counties: Cahul, Bolgrad and Ismail, and it was part of Moldavia and, after 1859, part of the United Principalities of Moldavia and Wallachia (called Romania after 1866) until 1878, when by the Treaty of Berlin (1878) all three counties were ceded back to the Russian Empire in exchange for Northern Dobruja.

 With the Union of Bessarabia with Romania in 1918, Cahul County returned to Romania, being formally re-established in 1925.

 After the 1938 Administrative and Constitutional Reform, this county merged with the counties of Brăila, Covurlui, Fălciu, Ismail, Putna, Râmnicu Sărat, Tecuci, Tulcea and Tutova to form Ținutul Dunării.

 The area of the county was occupied by the Soviet Union in 1940 and became part of the Moldavian SSR.
 The area returned to Romanian administration as the Bessarabia Governorate following the Axis invasion of the Soviet Union in July 1941.
 A military administration was established and the region's Jewish population was either executed on the spot or deported to Transnistria, where further numbers were killed.
 As the Soviet Union's offensive pushed the Axis powers back, the area again was under Soviet control.
 On September 12, 1944, Romania signed the Moscow Armistice with the Allies.
 The Armistice, as well as the subsequent peace treaty of 1947, confirmed the Soviet-Romanian border as it was on January 1, 1941.
-The area of the county, along with the rest of the Moldavian SSR, became part of the independent country of Moldova.
+The area of the county became part of the independent countries of Moldova and Ukraine.